Brenw10/texoit-react-test/README.md

 Just run `npm run test` to execute jest tests.

-If you want to execute a tests for a specific path or file execute the following code:
+If you want to execute tests for a specific path or file execute the following code:

 ```bash
 npm run test -- [PATH]